 - No online quotes available

 While it also sells term life insurance, New York Life is the best company for people seeking a permanent life insurance policy, including those of the whole life type.
 (Permanent life insurance is more costly but accumulates a cash value in addition to its death benefit.)
-The company offers multiple types of permanent life insurance options, including universal and variable universal life plans.
+The company offers multiple types of insurance-for-life options, including universal and variable universal life plans.
 It also has several optional riders you can add to plans to customize your coverage.

 New York Life has a strong reputation, and, because it’s a mutual insurance company, its policyholders own part of the company's shares.
 Depending on the type of policy you have, you may be eligible to receive dividends.